-To address these issues, Oak Ridge Associated Universities (ORAU) is developing practical and innovative tools to help its customers educate the public, train healthcare workers and facilitate health communication at all levels.
+To address these issues, ORAU is developing practical and innovative tools to help its customers educate the public, train healthcare workers and facilitate health communication at all levels.
 We develop customized solutions that are evidence-based and use a variety of approaches including Web 2.0 technologies to maximize your reach.

 Our complete package of services is focused in the following key areas:

 We help our clients identify the health messages that will motivate and encourage people to make a change.

 We develop outreach programs and resources for special populations or those who require information on specific health subjects.

 We assist agencies in preparing for public health emergencies.

 We specialize in training and education around targeted health topics.